govau/service-manual/content/homepage/header.md

 ---
 layout: structure/home_header
 title:  Guides
-description: Helping government teams deliver and manage services.
+description: Use guidance and tools designed for government teams.
+Build and run services that meet needs.
 button: An official website
 title1: The .gov.au means its official
 content1: ''